 As a private school, LCS does not receive government funding for special needs programs.
-Therefore, Lakewood Christian Schools is not legally bound to follow existing educational plans as outlined in FAPE and/or IDEA; however, the goals and recommendations contained in IEPs and other education plans will be considered in the development of a 504 plan at our school in areas where we can meet the needs of the child.
+Therefore, Lakewood Christian Schools is not legally bound to follow existing educational plans as outlined in FAPE and/or IDEA.
+However, the goals and recommendations contained in IEPs and other education plans will be considered in the development of a 504 plan at our school in areas where we can meet the needs of the child and those needs do not require additional time, resources, or personnel.
+In general, significant struggles of a behavioral nature (i.e. ED, ODD) are more difficult for our program to accommodate, and we can rarely meet those needs.
+In addition, non-academic services and therapies (such as speech and occupational therapy) are not provided by Lakewood Christian Schools and must be arranged by the parent with another organization.